Introducing GroAdvisor – a premier partnership of product and service providers

 Sprung Structures provides the ideal growing environment enabling customers to control light, ventilation, temperature, humidity and water within an air-tight and thermally insulated building envelope.

 Surna Inc. has been designing, engineering and manufacturing application-specific environmental control and air sanitation systems for commercial, state- and provincial-regulated indoor cannabis cultivation facilities in the U.S. and Canada since 2006.
-Their engineering and technical team provides energy and water efficient solutions that allow growers to meet the unique demands of a cannabis cultivation environment through precise temperature, humidity, light, and process controls.
-Surna also provides a climate control platform, SentryIQ™, featuring proprietary controls sequences developed with predictive algorithms essential to optimum climate control.
-With every Surna system, they offer a full range of MEP design services, making them a one-stop-shop for those designing or expanding cultivation facilities.
-These indoor mechanical design services include consulting, engineering, biosecurity protocol setup, odor control planning and installation support.
+Their engineering and technical team provides energy and water efficient solutions that allow growers to meet the unique demands of a cannabis cultivation environment through precise temperature, humidity, light, and process controls and to satisfy the evolving code and regulatory requirements being imposed at the state, provincial and local level.

 VividGro® offers a complete suite of controllable horticultural lighting solutions to address our customers’ needs.
 Over the past 5 years, VividGro has sold controlled environment agricultural lighting covering in excess of 1 million square feet of plant canopy.
 From propagation to harvest, VividGro can provide the right spectra any grower requires.

-Proper planning with the GroAdvisor team of experts can prevent costly failures before they happen.
+Proper planning with the GroAdvisor team of experts can eliminate costly failures before they happen.

 ###